 The three broad goals may be taken from the Goals for Saskatchewan Education which can be found here.

-SHBE has worked with the Home School Legal Defence Association of Canada (HSLDA) to develop some forms and guidelines that you may wish to use to write this educational plan.
+SHBE has worked with the Home School Legal Defence Association of Canada (HSLDA) to develop some forms that you may wish to use to write your educational plan.
 Many homeschoolers have found these greatly simplify the process.
 We have some suggested Annual Progress Report forms on the Government Resources Page.